'Like comfort food': Trailer Park Boys cast reflects on 20 years of life in Sunnyvale | CBC News

 Smith: I thought it was one of the greatest love stories in Canadian [television].

 The show wasn't an immediate hit.
-The cast said it was around 2003 — which is when season three aired — when they realized Trailer Park Boys was becoming huge.
+The cast said it was around 2003 — which is when Season 3 aired — when they realized Trailer Park Boys was becoming huge.

 Wells: We went on tour with Our Lady Peace and Seether and Finger 11 back in 2003 and the first show was in Kelowna, [B.C.].
 We were nervous as hell going on stage.
 And we were like, "OK, if 10 per cent of the people in here know who we are, this would be OK."
 And as soon as we went on stage, the entire place just erupted.
 It went nuts.
 And I was like, "OK, I guess pretty much everybody here knows who we are."
 So then I started to realize that we're reaching a broader audience than just, you know, Nova Scotia.